demitri/cornish/docs/examples_regions.rst

 .. py:module:: cornish

 Starlink AST is primarily a library for working with world coordinate systems (WCS) for astronomical data.
-It has extensive functionality related to coordiate system translations, platting, and more.
+It has extensive functionality related to coordinate system translations, platting, and more.
 One of the primary tools of the library (and the initial focus of the Cornish Python interface) is the handling of regions.
 Regions can be Cartesian, e.g. a pixel grid on a CCD, or else in a celestial sphere frame, e.g. a region on an :py:class:`~cornish.mapping.frame.ASTSkyFrame`.
 For the latter, all lines connecting vertices are great circles.

 All region objects are all subclassed from :class:`~ASTRegion`.
 See the `C library reference documentation <http://starlink.eao.hawaii.edu/devdocs/sun211.htx/sun211.html>`_ for the full details of the objects.
 Region classes include: